rjocoleman/atlas_exporter/README.md

 **⚠️ High Cardinality Warning**: NSID support adds a high-cardinality label to DNS metrics.
 The NSID label is only added when present in DNS responses.

-## Remarks
-* this is an early version, more features will be added step by step
-* at the moment only the last result of an measurement is used
-* the required Go version is 1.19+
+## Breaking Changes (This Fork)
+- Unified configuration via koanf + pflag; precedence: defaults < YAML < env < flags
+- Flag names changed to dotted keys (no backwards compatibility):
+  - Examples: `--web.listen_address`, `--web.telemetry_path`, `--streaming.enabled`, `--worker.count`, `--cache.ttl`
+- Durations are strings (e.g., `30s`, `10m`, `1h`), not integers (seconds)
+- Environment variables use a strict double-underscore segment separator:
+  - `ATLAS_WEB__LISTEN_ADDRESS`, `ATLAS_STREAMING__ENABLED`, `ATLAS_METRICS__GO_ENABLED`, `ATLAS_TLS__CERT_FILE`
+  - Arrays (eg. measurements): `ATLAS_MEASUREMENTS__0__ID`, `ATLAS_MEASUREMENTS__1__ID`
+- YAML schema updated to match dotted keys with underscores inside segment names:
+  - See `config.yaml.example` for the canonical schema

+These changes intentionally break compatibility with prior config/flag/env names to simplify and standardize configuration.

 ## Streaming API
 Since version 0.8 atlas_exporter also supports retrieving measurement results by RIPE Atlas Streaming API (https://atlas.ripe.net/docs/result-streaming/).
 Using this feature requires config file mode.
 All configured measurements are subscribed on start so the latest result for each probe is updated continuously and scrape time is reduced significantly.
 When a socket.io connection fails a reconnect is initiated.
-Streaming API is the default for config file mode, it can be disabled by setting `-streaming` to false.
+Streaming API is the default for config file mode, it can be disabled by setting `--streaming.enabled=false`.

 ## Histograms
 Since version 1.0 atlas_exporter provides you with histograms of round trip times of the following measurement types: